Architecture

 Software Architecture

 Jube has a highly scalable architecture.
 Jube performs as much processing as possible in memory in predictably sized thread capacity.
-Where database interactions are required, it is at a minimum against tables which are optimised to return datasets quickly based on indexed key value pairs, high performance disks and sometimes configuring the tables without durability (this is no WAL in Postgres).
+Where database interactions are required, it is at a minimum against entities which are optimised to return datasets quickly based on indexed key value pairs using a dedicated Postgres or Redis instance (anything RESP wire compatible in practice, and increasingly Jube would suggest alternatives given improved performance and fallback persistence, such as in KeyDB).
 Configuration and rule compilation (this is .Net reflection) is done perpetually in background threads so that real-time request processing is not interrupted with computationally expensive language interpretation.
 Archive storage of the response payload happens asynchronously using internal concurrent queues, sometime after the response payload has been dispatched (and usually in bulk).
 The Archive payload is comprehensive; When exploited via Postgres binary JSON functions and the functionality inside Jube to promote keys, analytical reporting capability is enhanced to a great extent.

 The software is written in C# and is presented as a single binary application, although can be taken to be stateless for the purposes of clustering.
 While a single binary, Environment Variables are used to enable or disable threads, allocating threads based on desired architecture and work allocation.